 "Will our marriage in France be recognised in the UK?"

 French law only recognises civil marriages, so for your marriage to be valid in France the civil ceremony is required, whether it happens in France or the UK.

 UK law states that your marriage should be recognised in the UK if you follow the correct process according to the law in France – so by extension, having the civil ceremony will ensure the marriage is legally recognised in both countries.

 Josie & Robin's Story

-Josie and Robin married at the Chateau du Raysse in May 2019.
+Josie and Robin from Norfolk, UK, married at the Chateau du Raysse in May 2019.
 They went through the process outlined in Option 1 – having a very small civil ceremony in the UK before their ‘walk down the aisle’ wedding a week later.